Home Art Gallery Work in Progress Meet the Artist Details and Prices Contact the Artist

 Wax Casting of Hand Mold

-As the mold is removed, casting flaws become obvious very quickly as well.
-All glass finishing is very time consuming and each flaw will need to be addressed before moving on to the final finishing step, joining the ceramic and glass elements together.
+When waste molds are removed, casting "flashes" become obvious very quickly.
+All glass finishing is very time consuming and each flaw will need to be addressed with wet grinding and sanding before moving on to the final finishing steps of joining the ceramic and glass elements snuggly together.
+Tides of Change (right)was my first major success at having technique finally merge successfully with my estethic vision.

-"Tides of Change" (bottom, right) is one of my most pleasing attempts to join glass and ceramics together successfully.
-It has a Raku ceramic fan shaped element set into a ruby red cast glass base.
-Because this base is a one-of-a-kind, making a mother mold was not necessary.
-I was able to make the casting mold directly off of a clay shape and not wax - a wonderful shortcut, if it works out right.
+"Tropical Currents" (right) is another one of my most evolved attempts to merge kiln-cast glass and ceramics together successfully without any waste mold failures.
+They both have a Raku fired ceramic element set into a cast-glass base.
+Because this base is also a one-of-a-kind, making a mother mold was not necessary.
+I was able to make the waste mold directly off of a clay form (processes below) and not wax - a wonderful shortcut, if I don't let the clay dry, i.e no shrinkage before the plaster is applied.

 Tides of Change, 2006